CircuitSetup/SID_old/README.md

 ##### &#9654; Disable supplied IR remote control

-Check this to disable the supplied remote control; the FC will only accept commands from a learned IR remote (if applicable).
+Check this to disable the supplied remote control; the SID will only accept commands from a learned IR remote (if applicable).

 Note that this only disables the supplied remote, unlike [IR locking](#locking-ir-control), where IR commands from any known remote are ignored.